Spensiir/ClubFinder/README.md

 * Fixed address formatting when adding new clubs
 * Fixed country selection so users can add their country to addresses
 * Removed admins from being displayed in the list of organizations
+* Fixed editing a club so it edits the proper club

 ##### Known Bugs
-* Cases exist where the wrong club is edited when users edit clubs
 * Map can be moved out of bounds